Sharly-Chess/sharly-chess.github.io/docs/getting-started/installation.en.md

 ## Uninstalling _Sharly Chess_

-To uninstall _Sharly Chess_, simply delete the folder where you installed it.  _Sharly Chess_ doesn't install extra file elsewhere and doesn't create any registry entries, so it will be completely removed from your system.
+To uninstall _Sharly Chess_, simply delete the folder where you installed it.  _Sharly Chess_ doesn't install and extra files elsewhere and doesn't create any registry entries, so it will be completely removed from your system.

 ⚠️ Note however that your events will also be stored in this folder, so if you don't what to lose your event data, you'll need to move them to another location.